 “Mistakes are a part of being human.
 Appreciate your mistakes for what they are: precious life lessons that can only be learned the hard way.
 Unless it’s a fatal mistake, which, at least, others can learn from.” ~ Al Franken

 Isn’t it interesting how fearful we get the minute we attract exactly the experience we say we want?
 We start to doubt it, question it, wonder why we’re actually experiencing what we’re experiencing and how on earth we’re going to keep it experiencing it.

 Or … is that just me?
 Okay… deep breaths…

 “Let us realize that engagement and detachment aren’t opposite-the more engaged we become, the more detached we will have to be…” ~ Deepak Chopra

 I’ve seen some people live this saying as if they can ONLY learn through their own experienced mistakes.
-And while I concede those lessons tend to be the most enduring, I wonder…isn’t is possible to learn through someone else’s experience?
+And while I concede those lessons tend to be the most enduring, I wonder sometimes how much smoother our lives would be if we could just apply the lessons from someone else’s experience…

 But then I’m reminded that life is not necessarily supposed to be smooth all the time.
 The life lessons gained through good and bad experiences help us get to who we’re supposed to be.